 Flower Flame burner technology was introduced in 2003, an exclusive system that allows the flame to be precisely adjusted to fit any diameter of the pan.

-EasySteamPlus T, Zanussi’s new touch technology for ovens was launched in 2010.
+EasySteamPlus T, Zanussi’s new touch technology for ovens, was launched in 2010.

-As of 2016, Zanussi products are sold in 70 counties, most recently entering United Arab Emirates.
+As of 2016, Zanussi products are sold in 70 countries, most recently entering United Arab Emirates.
 As one of the first white good brands to pioneer a mass-market strategy, it is no surprise that Zanussi is an early adopter, embracing the digital age to engage with consumers at every step of their journey, proving to be a hit with millennials.